 According to an email notifying Lynchburg of the award, the recognition is “a testament to your chapter’s hard work and dedication to furthering music education throughout the 2019-2020 school year.”

-With the coronavirus pandemic last year, the music education department was forced to pivot on how to offer professional development to its students.
+With the coronavirus pandemic last year, the music education major was forced to pivot on how to offer professional development to its students.
 The department developed a series of workshops with hands-on activities for students and panel discussions with three to four experts from the Lynchburg area and other states.

 Craft said he is very excited about his students being recognized for their achievements over the past year.